happyDomain/happydomain/README.md

 1. First, I'll need to prepare the frontend.

-Go inside the `htdocs/` directory and install the node modules dependancies:
+Go inside the `htdocs/` directory and install the node modules dependencies:

 ```
 cd htdocs/